-If you read the bio of the head of the school, Christine Rae, it talks a lot about her being a business woman and a pioneer in the industry, but it doesn’t mention her experience as a stager.
+If you read the bio of the head of the CSP school, Christine Rae, it talks a lot about her being a business woman and a pioneer in the industry, but it doesn’t mention her experience as a stager.
 Is there any?

-Are you getting the sense from my home staging course reviews that the one takeaway I want you to get is that you do not need to have a certification?
+Are you getting the sense from my home staging course reviews that the one takeaway I want you to get is that you do not absolutely need to have a certification?
 It can definitely be a good tool, but think of it as a tool and not a magic pill of some kind that will turn you into a successful stager.

-I mean, this school offers a $3,000 program.
-It’s a 5-day class that you travel to, and in some cases during the west coast courses (not clear if she’s always present at all courses) you get to train with Wanda Colón who has been on HGTV shows.
+I mean, OK, this school offers a $3,000 (!) program.
+It’s a 5-day class that you travel to, and in some cases during the west coast courses (not clear if she’s always present at all courses) you get to train with Wanda Colon who has been on HGTV shows.

 They also have different versions of a home study certification for about $1000 or $1500.
 You get to watch the full 5-day class sessions on eight DVDs.